tgvaughan/icytree/manual/manual.md

 selected edge.

-Be aware that **re-rooting trees with node annotations that actually apply to immediately ancestral edges can produce meaningless annotations**.
-See
+Be aware that **re-rooting trees with node annotations that actually apply to immediately ancestral edges or to the subtree immediately above or below the node can produce meaningless annotations**.
+(See [this article](http://biorxiv.org/content/early/2016/09/07/035360) for more details.)
+Importantly, this caveat applies to clade support annotations.
-[this article](http://biorxiv.org/content/early/2016/09/07/035360)
-for more details.

 The re-rooting can also be applied to networks.
 However, in the case of timed networks the lengths of the recombinant edges cannot in general be preserved